 Lootera.
 A title that would otherwise have belonged to an off-kilter heist comedy from the ‘90s is now fondly associated with one of the most cherished love stories of our times.
 Starring Sonakshi Sinha and Ranveer Singh in principal roles, this Vikramaditya Motwane film is a serene reminder of how one ought not to run after formula to construct cinema that appeals to a wide audience.

 Released in monsoon 2013, Lootera was a film of revelations.
 While Motwane proved his mastery in a different genre, the key artists saw themselves immersed in characters that weren’t associated with their respective styles erstwhile.
 Here is a breakdown of what Lootera was to me as a viewer – then and now:

 Unconventional character arcs

 Commercial cinema is often kind to its weaker protagonist.
 Particularly in the absence of an ensemble cast, the design is such that the weakling gets to experience a meteoric rise after hiccup-laden beginnings.
 In Lootera, Motwane’s heroine (Sonakshi Sinha plays Pakhi) gets no such luxury.
 An asthma patient, Pakhi is a lonely yet confident soul who lives a somewhat uneventful life in her mansion located in the quaint Bengali town of Manikpur in the early 1950s.
 An endearing child-woman, Pakhi has been kept away from worldly vices.
-Her encounter with Varun Srivastav (Ranveer Singh) is what changes her life over.
+Her encounter with Varun Srivastav (Ranveer Singh) is what changes her life.
 One tumultuous twist after the other, her world turns around – to never get back to where it was, or what she wanted it to be.
 But, hey, isn’t Pakhi the leading lady in a commercial Hindi film?
 Why does she remain the needy until the last frame?
 Does the film avenge the injustice that was meted out to her father?
 The answer is a big no.

 A perplexed Pakhi questions Varun at one point, “Mujhse pyaar karte ho, Varun babu?
 Mera dil rakhne keliye to haan bol dijiye…”